Substantiating and communicating green claims

-The proposed directive would establish minimum requirements on the substantiation and communication of voluntary environmental claims and environmental labelling in business-to-consumer commercial practices, without prejudice to other EU legislation setting out conditions on environmental claims for certain products or sectors.
+The Commission adopted its proposal on 22 March 2023.
+It establishes minimum requirements for the substantiation and communication of voluntary environmental claims and environmental labelling in B2C commercial practices, without prejudice to other EU legislation setting out conditions on environmental claims for certain products or sectors.

 Different types of claim would be needed for different levels of substantiation.
-The proposal would not require a single method nor conducting a full life-cycle analysis for each type of a claim.
+The proposal would not require a single method nor a full life-cycle analysis for each type of claim.

-The proposal would also introduce requirements on the communication of environmental claims.
-For instance, all claims would have to cover only the environmental impacts, aspects or performance that were assessed in accordance with the substantiation requirements.
+The proposal also introduces requirements for the communication of environmental claims.
+For instance, claims could only cover the environmental impacts, aspects or performance that were assessed in accordance with the substantiation requirements.

-The draft report was released on 11 October.
-The co-rapporteurs propose a range of measures to strengthen the Commission proposal.
-Their key priorities are to ensure that the measures and mechanisms which the Commission proposal brings forward in relation to communication, substantiation and verification of explicit environmental claims are robust, future proof and that they provide adequate certainties for consumers and the necessary predictability for companies operating on the single market.
-At the same time, it is important that this proposal includes measures to support small and medium sized companies to comply with the new requirements when making voluntary green claims.
+The draft report was released on 11 October 2023.
+The co-rapporteurs proposed a range of measures to strengthen the proposal.
+Their key priorities were to ensure that the measures and mechanisms which the Commission proposal brings forward in relation to communication, substantiation and verification of explicit environmental claims are robust and future-proof, and that they provide adequate certainty for consumers and the necessary predictability for companies operating on the single market.
+At the same time, it is important that the proposal includes measures to support small and medium-sized enterprises in complying with the new requirements when making voluntary green claims.

 The report was adopted by Parliament at first reading on 12 March 2024, with 467 votes in favour, 65 against and 74 abstentions.
 Plenary adopted an amendment allowing the Commission to supplement the provisions on the use of certified units for residual emissions of a trader, through a delegated act, to establish a method for defining residual emissions, based on an emission reduction pathway compatible with limiting global warming to 1.5°C, taking into account technological feasibility and in consultation with the European Scientific Advisory Board on Climate Change.